Hackney New School Library

 The Library at HNS currently has 3700 fiction and non-fiction books housed in a light airy room on the third floor of the main Canal Building.
-The library is managed by two librarians with the support of a rota of Year 7 student librarians.
+The library is managed by a qualified librarian with the support of a rota of student librarians.

-The library hosts weekly ‘reading buddies’ sessions during which year 9 volunteers read with year 7 students, supporting them with their literacy and helping them find books at their level.
+Twice a week the library hosts ‘reading buddies’ sessions during which year 9 volunteers read with year 7 students, supporting them with their literacy and helping them find books at their level.
 Year 9 reading buddy volunteers undergo training to help prepare them for this important role.
-We are in the process of setting up a formal arrangement with the international publisher Hachette; a project which they will facilitate to encourage reading for pleasure amongst all of our students, including those who struggle with reading.
+Adult volunteers from the local community also regularly come into the library to read with our students.

 Throughout the year there are events, trips and clubs related to reading and the library.
 The book group takes part, along with other Hackney schools, in the annual Shadowing the Carnegie Medal Award event.
 There are regular visits from authors and poets with book-signing sessions.
-Once a term the librarians take a group of students to the British Library to enjoy a tour and a workshop.
-The two highlights of the year are the week-long celebration of reading around World Book Day with lots of fun activities.
-(There are quizzes and competitions, a Readathon, a Book Swap, and on the last day, in what is fast becoming an annual tradition, the whole school gets together to dress up as a character from a book.)
-And Black History Month when we invite Authors of Colour in to discuss issues and to share their stories with the students.
+Once a term the librarian takes a group of students to the British Library to enjoy a tour and a workshop.
+The highlight of the year is the week-long celebration of reading around World Book Day with lots of fun activities.
+There are quizzes and competitions, a Readathon, a Book Swap, and on the last day, in what is fast becoming an annual tradition, the whole school gets together to dress up as a character from a book.